oplS17projects/Labyrinth/README.md

 # Labyrinth
-Randomly generating a maze.
-User can navigate through the maze using key board input.
-Potential to multiplayer in the future.
+This project creates random mazes with at least one guaranteed path that the user can solve by moving through the maze with keyboard input.
+Potential stretch goals include hiding prizes in the maze and a multiplayer version.